COVID-19 closures and schedule changes

 The COVID-19 pandemic has forced many Ada businesses to reduce their hours or make other changes to their normal operations.

-Here’s an updated list of closures, cancellations and schedule changes for businesses and organizations due to the COVID-19 outbreak.
-The information was current as of Monday:
+Here’s an updated list of closures, cancellations and schedule changes for businesses and organizations due to the COVID-19 outbreak:

 • Abba’s Tables: The soup kitchen is serving meals on a to-go basis only Monday through Friday.
 The dining room is closed.